Skip to content

 Profiles replace the ad-hoc env-var approach with something declarative and switchable.
 One-time setup:

-# Create a user-wide profile and make it the default
+# Create a user-wide profile and make it the default.
+The PAT is prompted

 --url https://dhis2.example.org \